anandu06dev/ng4StarterKit/README.md

 `Core module`: Application wide components and services as singleton e.g. *HeaderComponent*<br/>
 `Shared modules`: Highly reusable components as multiple instances e.g. *PaginatorComponent* <br/>
-`Feature modules`: Custom modules such as *OrderModule* (bounded context) or *SalesModule* (bounded context)
+`Feature modules`: Custom modules such as *OrderModule* (Bounded Context) or *SalesModule* (Bounded Context)

 **» Bounded Context**<br/>

 The bounded context pattern in Domain-Driven Design defines areas in a domain model and decomposes a domain within a domain.
-In a service-based environment a bounded context marks the boundaries of services.
-Similar to feature modules in Angular we structure code into domain contexts.
+In a service-based environment a bounded context marks the boundaries of a service.
+Similar to feature modules in Angular we structure code into a domain context.
 Feature modules are reusable units and comply with the **micro frontend** pattern.
 In Domain-Driven
 Design these blocks are considered areas of a domain model.
-Mapping bounded contexts to feature modules allows us to structure modules in a domain driven context.
-The following meta model shows the interaction between bounded contexts and feature modules:
+Applying the bounded context to feature modules enables us to structure modules in a domain driven context.
+The following meta model shows the interaction between the bounded context and feature modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)